AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Methods

-We design the cross-feature fusion module at the fusion point of the 2D encoding layer and 3D coding layer features for an adaptive fusion of features in two different dimensions to refine the boundary feature representation of 2D feature maps instead of naive and direct addition or concatenate.
+The ability to extract object-specific features from CPA help networks is still limited by 2D convolution.
+A Cross-dimensional Fusion module of 2D features and 3D features is designed to realize the adaptive fusion of two dimensional features, replacing the naive direct addition and concatenation, the boundary feature representation accuracy of the 2D feature map is improved.

-The module takes 2D feature map ${2D}_{fm}\in\mathbb{R}^{C\ast H\ast W}$ and 3D feature map $\mathbb{R}^{C\ast H\ast W\ast D} $as input.
+The module takes 2D feature map ${2D}_{fm}\in\mathbb{R}^{C\ast H\ast W}$ and 3D feature map $\mathbb{R}^{C\ast H\ast W\ast D}$ as input (C: number of channels, H: Height, W: width, D: Depth).
 In each CFF module, we first downscale the 3D feature maps, then concatenate the feature maps between different dimensions and model the correlation between the combined feature channels to enhance the sensitivity of the network to features between different dimensions.